-Ireland is a country with ancient history, charming legends, mystical places, cheerful people and the only place in the world where the main event of the year – St Patrick’s Day – is a four-day drinking marathon.
+Ireland is a country with ancient history, charming culture, mystical legends, cheerful people and the only place in the world where the main event of the year – St Patrick’s Day – is a four-day drinking marathon.

-Over the last ten years, Ireland’s established itself as one of Europe’s outsourcing hubs thanks to its flat 12.5% corporative tax.
+Over the last ten years, Ireland has established itself as one of Europe’s outsourcing business hubs thanks to its flat 12.5% corporation tax.
 Lots of world-leading companies like Microsoft, HP and Lufthansa have opened their customer services divisions here, providing jobs for thousands of people.

-While it’s one of Europe’s smallest capitals, Dublin has lots to offer its three million residents.
-From culture to countryside, nightlife to coastline, here are ten of our favourite things about the city.
+While it’s one of Europe’s smallest capitals, Dublin has lots to offer its 1.3 million residents.
+From culture to countryside, nightlife to wildlife, here are ten of our favourite things about the city.

-Despite being one of Europe’s top tourist destinations, Dublin’s never crowded and it’s easy to move around with the double-decker Dublin buses.
-The buses aren’t cheap but there’s free wi-fi and it’s good for the environment, too.
+Despite being one of Europe’s top tourist destinations, Dublin’s never crowded and it’s easy to move around with the double-decker buses.
+The buses aren’t cheap but there’s free Wi-Fi and it’s an environmentally friendly way to travel.
 The city suburbs are connected to the centre with the Luas tram system.

-The central street on the south side of the Liffey river, Grafton’s the legendary place where lots of musicians started their careers.
+The central street on the south side of the River Liffey, Grafton is the legendary place where many musicians started their careers.
 You’ll find buskers on every corner, who often perform their songs in the hope of catching a break.
 Bands like Keane and Kodaline started their careers busking here.

 Irish people like a good laugh.
 In Dublin, there are several places where you can enjoy top standup comedy.
 The Stag’s Head is a local favourite, with free entrance every Sunday and Monday – and free ice cream, too.